dhruvatgithub2004/Ad-clicks-prediction/README.md

 ### Model Performance:
 Two scenarios were evaluated:
-1. **Imputed Dataset (KNN Imputer)**: Models were trained on the dataset with missing values imputed.
+1. **Imputed Dataset (KNN Imputer)**: Models trained on the imputed dataset included Logistic Regression, Random Forest, KNeighborsClassifier, SVC, and a Voting Classifier.
-2. **Original Dataset (With Null Values)**: Models were trained on the dataset with null values.
+2. **Original Dataset (With Null Values)**: Models trained on the raw dataset with null values were Random Forest and Histogram-based Gradient Boosting.

-After hyperparameter tuning, the **Random Forest** model performed slightly better than the **Histogram-based Gradient Boosting** in the second scenario (raw dataset with null values).
+After hyperparameter tuning, the **Random Forest** model outperformed **Histogram-based Gradient Boosting** in the second scenario (raw dataset with null values).

 ## Conclusion on ML Algorithms:
-- The **Random Forest** model outperformed **Histogram-based Gradient Boosting** in the second scenario (raw dataset with null values), making it a better choice for deployment in this context.
+- In the second scenario (raw dataset with null values), the **Random Forest** model slightly outperformed **Histogram-based Gradient Boosting**, making it a better choice for deployment.

 ## Requirements

 - Python 3.x